-- Accident Determination Committee: Composed of the Manager of Operations and Maintenance, the Operations Manager and the Operations Supervisor of the area where the accident/incident occurred.
+- Accident Determination Committee: Composed of the Manager of Operations and Maintenance, the Operations Manager and the Operations Supervisor of the area where the accident/incident occurred and a front-line employee from the north and south end.
 They will review all reports and documentation of the event, including video, in order to make a preventability determination.
 They will follow guidelines of the National Safety Council.
 They will consider more than just the Vehicle Operator's role in the event, but also consider organizational factors such as bus stop placement; vehicle condition, safety or maintenance; planning and schedule or routing factors; Dispatch directions or instructions; etc. They will receive training from the Safety and Training Coordinator in order to be able to make an informed determination.
-The Committee will be convened after each event. - Safety and Security Committee: Replaces the current Safety Review Meetings, which have been held monthly since 2016.
+The Committee will be convened on a monthly basis - Safety and Security Committee: Replaces the current Safety Review Meetings, which have been held monthly since 2016.
 It will be chaired by the Safety and Training Coordinator and will include the following personnel: Manager of Operations and Maintenance, Planner, Finance Officer, Dispatch-Customer Service Representative, Administration Representative, Vehicle Maintenance Representative, North Operations Supervisor, South Operations Supervisor, North Vehicle Operator, South Vehicle Operator.

-The purpose of the committee is to bring management and employees together to achieve and maintain a safe and healthful workplace.
+• The purpose of the committee is to bring management and employees together to achieve and maintain a safe and healthful workplace.
 The committee will include key staff and have the capability to utilize multiple disciplines while also having access to higher level budgeted solutions.
 The committee will review accident and incident data, hazards, and employee concerns submitted on forms, determining the appropriate follow up actions.
 It will monitor progress of any pending corrective actions or safety initiatives.
 The committee will meet monthly.